neksa/mutagene/docs/motif_doc.rst

 Where can I read more about motifs?
 =============================================

-This `publication <www.ncbi.nlm.nih.gov/pubmed/28498882>`_ describes motifs and their uses
+This 'publication <www.ncbi.nlm.nih.gov/pubmed/28498882>'_ describes motifs and their uses
 .. publication: www.ncbi.nlm.nih.gov/pubmed/28498882

 `Python